saarques/Cprogramming/README.md

 # Cprogramming
-contains c programmes for daily practice.
+Contains C programmes for daily practice.

 ## Installing an editor
 Installing Sublime Text in Ubuntu